Anel Hadžić: Early career

-Because of the outbreak of Bosnian War, Hadžić's family fled from his native Bosnia and Herzegovina and moved to Austria, where he started playing football at a local club, before joining Ried's youth academy in 1999.
+Because of the outbreak of the Bosnian War, Hadžić's family fled from his native Bosnia and Herzegovina and moved to Austria, where he started playing football at a local club, before joining Ried's youth academy in 1999.
 He made his professional against Austria Kärnten on 29 September 2007 at the age of 17.
 On 25 October 2009, he scored his first professional goal against Red Bull Salzburg.

 In May 2013, he switched to Sturm Graz.

 In January 2016, he was transferred to Turkish side Eskişehirspor.

 Fehérvár

 In August 2016, Hadžić signed a two-year deal with Hungarian outfit Fehérvár.
-He made his official debut for the team in Magyar Kupa game against Pécs on 14 September and managed to score a goal.
+He made his official debut for the team in a Magyar Kupa game against Pécs on 14 September and managed to score a goal.
 Two weeks later, he made his league debut against Honvéd.
 On 22 October, he scored his first league goal in a triumph over Paks.
 He won his first title with the club on 27 May 2018, when they were crowned league champions.

 In June, Hadžić extended his contract until June 2020.

 He played his 100th game for the side against Ferencváros on 20 April 2019.